UCSD-E4E/PyHa/README.md

 ### [`spectrogram_visualization`](https://github.com/UCSD-E4E/PyHa/blob/main/PyHa/visualizations.py)
 *Found in [`visualizations.py`](https://github.com/UCSD-E4E/PyHa/blob/main/PyHa/visualizations.py)*

-This is the wrapper function for the local_line_graph function for ease of use.
+This is the wrapper function for the local_line_graph and spectrogram_graph functions for ease of use.
 Processes clip for local scores to be used for the local_line_graph function.

 | Parameter | Type |  Description |
 | --- | --- | --- |